Estimation and Inference for Synthetic Control Methods with Spillover Effects: An Asymptotically Unbiased Estimator

 \begin{thm} Suppose Assumption \ref{unbiased assumption} holds.
 Then, $\widehat{\alpha}-(\alpha+Gu_{T+1})\rightarrow_p0$ as $T\rightarrow \infty$, where $G=A(A'MA)^{-1}A'(I-B)'$.
 Moreover, $E[Gu_{T+1}]=0$. \end{thm}

-The structure of the limiting distribution is similar to the case as in \cite{Ferman2016}, as it is inconsistent but asymptotically unbiased (i.e. that the difference between the estimator and the true value has zero mean).
-Note that consistent estimators are impossible because only one post-treatment period is available.
+The structure of the limiting distribution is similar to the case in \cite{Ferman2016}, as it is inconsistent but asymptotically unbiased.
+Note that consistent estimators are impossible because only one post-treatment period with one treated unit is available, so the error term for that one unit and period does not shrink in any limit we consider.